 - If you make your own homemade laundry detergent, you have not included ingredients that cause excessive sudsing.
 Use two tablespoons of liquid or powdered homemade laundry detergent per load.

-Standard top loading washers use around 40 gallons of water in the wash/rinse compared to the 20-25 gallons a high-efficiency washer uses; so overdosing with laundry detergent, while still possible, causes fewer problems.
+Standard top loading washers use around 40 gallons of water in the wash/rinse compared to the 20 to 25 gallons a high-efficiency washer uses; so overdosing with laundry detergent, while still possible, causes fewer problems.
 The biggest issue from overdosing is wasting money.

 - To save money and still achieve clean laundry, use only one-half of the amount recommended by the manufacturer.
 For 2X liquid laundry detergent, this is usually 2 tablespoons or 1/8 cup.
 Use a standard measure or mark the correct amount on the detergent bottle cap with a permanent marker to prevent overdosing.

 - If you have soft water, use less—about 1 1/2 tablespoons of liquid laundry detergent.
 For untreated hard water, use the full amount.

 - Use only one premeasured packet-never two per load.

 - For heavily-soiled clothes, pre-soak or spot treat stains with a bit of liquid detergent rather than add extra detergent to the entire load.